 Each year, the festival hosts several dozens of film directors from all over the world - from debutants to undisputed film masters.
 We already had the honor of hosting: Abdellatif Kechiche, Agnès Varda, Nanni Moretti, Terry Gilliam, Peter Greenaway, Béla Tarr, Bruno Dumont, Carlos Reygadas, Aleksander Sokurow, Abel Ferrara, Kim Ki-duk, Tsai Ming-liang, Naomi Kawase, Carlos Saura, Claire Denis, Dušan Makavejev, Asghar Farhadi, Jean-Pierre and Luc Dardenne, Andrei Konchalovsky, Leos Carax, as well as Stephen and Timothy Quay.

 The festival also gives an opportunity to take a closer look at the most interesting places on the cinematic map of the world and to discover films which are difficult to be found in regular distribution.
 Lately, we have screened the works from New Zealand, Australia, Canada, Turkey, Greece, Sweden, Mexico, Lithuania, and Norway.
-The 2017 edition of the festival presented the latest films from Israel, the 2018 - from Iran.
+The 2017 edition of the festival presented the latest films from Israel, the 2018 - from Iran, the 2019 - from Argentina.
 The program also covers films from the very edge of cinema and visual arts, exhibitions, and concerts.

 The highlight events of the 2016 edition of the festival included the displays of the operatic film "River of Fundament" by Matthew Barney, and the staging of the opera "Lost Highway" (directed by Natalia Korczakowska) based on the film by David Lynch.